Catholic Schoolhouse Tour 2: Week 21

 - Make a Saint Stephen Crown with this printable!
 The Royal Crown of Hungary, also known as Saint Stephen’s crown has been used since the 12th century to crown new kings (until they stopped having kings that is).
 It is still on display in the Hungarian Parliament Building.
 The printable Royal crown is a bit simplified but you can easily add more detail if desired.
 Print, color and cut out the pieces.
 Take the two decorated sections and tape or staple them into a crown shape.
 Add the bands across the top using tape and attaching to the inside of the crown and lining up with the icons.
 Finally fold the small rectangle at the base of the cross and tape it down to the top of the crown.

-- I found this 8min video about William the Conqueror conquering of the Saxons https://youtu.be/PE0RAgHr06U.
+- I found this 8 minute video about William the Conqueror who conquered the Saxons.
 The video and the people in it are not really graphic, but shows some illustrations that are a little weird/could be considered graphic.
 Watch and make sure you’re ok with it before showing to your kids.
 I thought it was a good summary of the battle and showed some reenactments and strategies employed by William.

 - Here is a Battle of Hastings ‘game’ online at the BBC.
 It’s pretty simplistic, but if you don’t make the same choices that William the Conquerer made, then you don’t win.
 Maybe your computer age students will have a little fun trying to win the Battle of Hastings as either William or Harald.